AppStateESS/canopy3/docs/Template.md

 <p>It is currently <?= $t->timestamp->asDate('%c') ?></p>
 ```

-If you want show a value with surrounding content but only wish to do so if the value exists, there are two methods.
+If you want to conditionally show a value with surrounding content, there are two methods.

 The first method is to test the value's existence.